apache/druid/docs/development/extensions-core/catalog.md

   override, such as with its own `PARTITIONED BY`.
 - **Streaming and native batch ingestion** do not consult the catalog; their specs are unaffected by any table definition.
+- **Existing segments** are rewritten to match the definition only if the datasource is configured for [catalog-based compaction](#catalog-based-compaction), which is off unless you set it up.
+Without it, a definition never changes data that is already stored.

 ### SQL DDL